COCC Foundation Events

 A benefit for the Foundation scholarship program, this is one of the oldest charity galas in the area.
 These annual fundraising events are held on the campus of COCC.
 In 2015, supporters helped raise $382,000 for scholarships during these two evenings.
 The 2016 events will be held on February 26 and February 27.

 The COCC Foundation sponsors an annual luncheon to honor our current scholarship recipients and Foundation scholarship donors.
 The lunch is a great opportunity for students and donors to meet and mingle and to gain an understanding of how a scholarship can change a person's life.
 Each year an honoree is chosen for their generosity and support of COCC and its students.

 The Feast at the Old Mill

 The COCC Foundation and Anthony's at the Old Mill presented the first annual The Feast at the Old Mill in June of 2005.
-Since that date, this event, sponsored by Anthony's Restaurants, has raised more than $200,000 to benefit the Central Oregon Community College Culinary program.
-The 2015 Feast at the Old Mill will be on September 29.
+Since that date, this event, sponsored by Anthony's Restaurants, has raised more than $220,000 to benefit the Central Oregon Community College Culinary program.
+The 2015 Feast at the Old Mill was held on September 29.

 The Nancy R. Chandler Visiting Scholar Speaker Program

 The Nancy R. Chandler Visiting Scholar Program was established in 1985 by the late Robert W. Chandler, Sr. and his wife, Nancy R. Chandler.
 The program brings renowned scholars to the Central Oregon region to present a balanced and broad-based scope of programming in the form of lectures, forums and interactive workshops.
 In doing so, we hope to encourage stimulating conversations that broaden our community's perspectives on and perceptions of other people and events.

 Central Oregon Community College Events

 Central Oregon Community College and its various departments and programs host events throughout the year.
 Check out the calendar to learn more.